General Conditions of Carriage

 - Any travel credit banked for unused tickets is non-transferable: when the credit is redeemed, it must be used by the same person whose name appears on the original ticket.

 - Air Canada will cancel any purchased ticket and provide a full refund without penalty up to 24 hours after purchase.
 Beyond 24 hours, voluntary changes to your itinerary may require the payment of additional fees and fare upgrades.
 If you are travelling on a non refundable ticket, Air Canada will be unable to make exceptions in the event of an unexpected trip cancellation or medical emergency.
 We recommend the purchase of travel insurance.

 Checked baggage policy

-Passengers travelling with Air Canada and Jazz are entitled to a free checked baggage allowance, depending on destination and/or fare purchased.
+Passengers travelling with Air Canada, Air Canada rouge and Air Canada Express are entitled to a free checked baggage allowance, depending on destination and/or fare purchased.
 When the number, weight and/or overall dimensions (length + width + height) of your checked baggage exceed the limits of your free checked baggage allowance, additional checked baggage charges will apply.

 Ensure your checked bags are properly identified.